-Whether you’re shopping for a new life insurance policy, or seeking to get the most out of an existing one, learn how an accelerated death benefit works, when you might use one, and how it impacts the policy.
+Whether you’re shopping for a new life insurance policy or seeking to get the most out of an existing one, learn how an accelerated death benefit works, when you might use one, and how it affects the policy.

 What Is an Accelerated Death Benefit?

-Depending on policy specifics, that could be if you become terminally ill, chronically ill, critically ill, require long-term care, or experience any of these conditions.
-(This might be the case if the policy contains multiple riders or one rider covers multiple events.)
+Depending on policy specifics, that could be if you become terminally ill, chronically ill, or critically ill; require long-term care; or experience any of these conditions.
+(This might be the case if the policy contains multiple riders or if one rider covers multiple events.)
 Benefits eligibility and limits vary by insurer and by state.

 One or more ADBs may be included as standard policy features or available as optional riders, some at additional cost, on both permanent and term life insurance policies.
 ADBs are most typically available on new policies only.
 They are not considered a form of insurance themselves, but function as an acceleration of the death benefit if exercised.